jic-dtool/dservercore/SPEC.rst

 ``/permission/update_all_permissions_on_base_uri``:

-    POST to give update a all permissions on a base URI.
+    POST to update all permissions on a base URI.
 Only admin allowed.

     Revoke all users privileges::